Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Introduction

 \section{Introduction}

-This paper studies optimal risk sharing for empirically realistic risk attitudes.
-Classical studies invariably assumed universal risk aversion (\citealp{MWG95}, Chapter 10).
-However, modern empirical studies found much risk seeking, so much that it deserves systematic study.
-Thus, in the loss domain, as in cost sharing problems and in times of economic crises, risk seeking is even prevailing rather than risk aversion.\footnote{See \citeauthor{{K98}}'s (\citeyear{{K98}}) meta-analysis of 136 studies, \citeauthor{{E96}}'s (\citeyear{{E96}}) review in finance, \citeauthor{{LV19}}'s (\citeyear{{LV19}}) analysis of a world-wide representative student sample, \cite{{MP97}} for competitive equilibria, \cite{{ABK13}} for financial professional traders, \cite{{LPC80}} for managers, \cite{{O97}} for professional investors, and \cite{{SZ25}} for 109,658 Chinese subjects.
-Risk seeking for losses underlies the disposition effect in finance (\citealp{BH08}; \citealp{ HIIW25}). \cite{N09} gave evolutionary arguments for risk seeking for losses. \cite{CET13} wrote, on classical studies: ``Risk seekers seem to be forgotten.''} We, therefore, extend classical results on Pareto optimality, competitive equilibria, and utility frontiers, and the first and second welfare theorems, to the case where (partial) risk seeking is allowed.
+The current literature on optimal risk sharing almost invariably assumes the normative expected utility, and the common universal risk aversion (\citealp{MWG95}, Chapter 10).
+However, many behavioral studies have argued for relaxing expected utility for empirical and often even for normative reasons.
+There have now been a few studies on risk sharing that assumed nonexpected utility, however, as yet from a normative perspective with still universal risk aversion assumed.
+Modern empirical studies have found much risk seeking though, so much that it deserves systematic study.
+For instance, in the loss domain, relevant in cost-sharing problems and in times of economic crises, risk seeking is even prevailing rather than risk aversion.\footnote{See \citeauthor{{K98}}'s (\citeyear{{K98}}) meta-analysis of 136 studies, \citeauthor{{E96}}'s (\citeyear{{E96}}) review in finance, \citeauthor{{LV19}}'s (\citeyear{{LV19}}) analysis of a world-wide representative student sample, \cite{{MP97}} for competitive equilibria, \cite{{ABK13}} for financial professional traders, \cite{{LPC80}} for managers, \cite{{O97}} for professional investors, and \cite{{SZ25}} for 109,658 Chinese subjects.
+Risk seeking for losses underlies the disposition effect in finance (\citealp{BH08}; \citealp{HIIW25}). \cite{N09} gave evolutionary arguments for risk seeking for losses. \cite{CET13} wrote, on classical studies: ``Risk seekers seem to be forgotten.''}

+It is obviously important to study optimal risk sharing for empirically realistic risk attitudes, and we introduce this approach.
+We extend classical results on Pareto optimality, competitive equilibria, and utility frontiers, and the first and second welfare theorems.
 Our main tool is a new counter-monotonic improvement theorem (Theorem \ref{thm:CT_improvement}).

+Our first, intermediate step is to relax universal risk aversion, still within the classical expected utility framework.
+Even if the majority of agents are risk averse, as for gains, then it still is not realistic to assume so for all agents.
+We thus allow for some agents to be risk seeking, so that they have convex utility functions.
+Besides increasing empirical realism, these results are also of theoretical interest.
+To achieve full empirical realism, we allow individual agents to be neither universally risk averse nor universally risk seeking, but have a combination of both, in agreement with the prevailing empirical findings.
+The latter requires abandoning expected utility, so that we extend our analysis to the currently most popular nonexpected utility model for risk, \citeauthor{{Q82}}'s (\citeyear{{Q82}}) rank-dependent utility, agreeing with \citeauthor{{TK92}}'s (\citeyear{{TK92}}) prospect theory.
+Generalizing to nonexpected utility is, of course, important in its own right.

 \cite{{M90}}, the first to show that risk aversion is equivalent to concave utility under expected utility, pleaded for universal risk aversion, dismissing risk seekers as follows: